sashakolpakov/einit/docs/examples.rst

    python examples/point_reoder_test.py

-This script shows that einit's ellipsoid-based approach is robust to point ordering changes in the destination cloud, achieving identical performance whether points are permuted or not.
+This script shows that einit's ellipsoid-based approach is robust to point ordering changes, achieving identical performance whether points are permuted or not.

 **Partial Overlap Test**